-The LA2 IBX facility was not constructed by Equinix.
+The LA2 IBX data center facility was not constructed by Equinix.
 Size constraints limited the amount of remodeling that could be accomplished, and exceptions were allowed in the redesign.
-The LA2 facility has one biometric hand scan reader located at the entrance to the site.
+The LA2 IBX data center facility has one biometric hand scan reader located at the entrance to the site.
 Instead of a mantrap, security officers electronically unlock the door to the colocation floor once they have verified the customer's identification and validated their visit.
 In place of hand scan readers on every cage door, physical keys are provided to customers of this site that are used to access their cages.